jyotirmayzamre/np-compiler/README.md

 ### Compiling Individual Programs

-To compile a specific NP source file, use the same naming convention as the files in the Tests directory and place the source file in Tests.
+To compile a specific NP source file, use the same naming convention as the files in the `Tests/` directory and place the source file in `Tests/`.

 ### Cleaning Build Files